MrErin/TinyNSS/README.md

   * DOM/updateBar
 * button factory and component factory can be combined
 * in the code block minigame, I've used a function three different times to pass around a code block.
 I should modularize it but don't want to stop and rewrite things right now.
+* in Days/newDay I have to advance the day before doing anything else to avoid DB save conflicts.
+There should be a better way to do that.

 ## Sprint List (newest at top):